 Local Produce – Fruit and Veg

 Farming is a big part of the San Diego Culture and while huge quantities are exported to the rest of the states, San Diego Residents enjoy their fill for the fresh and locally produced fruit and veg that grow right on their doorsteps.
 Local Farmer’s markets and restaurants all specialize in local ingredients and showcase the best area has to offer.
 Make sure you look out for dishes featuring locally grown produce!

 Avocados have become a phenomenon.
-Thanks to Instagram and people posting their Advacado on Toast Breakfasts. over 90% of the US-grown avocados come from San Diego making this the Avacado MECCA!
-There is even a Museum coming!!!
+Thanks to Instagram and people posting their Avocado on toast Breakfasts. over 90% of the US-grown avocados come from San Diego making this the avocado MECCA!

 Where to eat?